-tilo installation guidelines differ depending on the installation system they describe (powerFIX, tiloFIX, simpleFIX, tongue and groove), the type of installation (floating or full-spread gluing) and the area of application (dry indoor areas, 4h moisture protection or damp locations).
+tilo installation guidelines differ depending on the installation system they describe (powerFIX, tiloFIX, simpleFIX, tongue and groove), the type of installation (floating or full-spread gluing) and the area of application (dry locations or damp locations).
 Please check whether these installation guidelines are correct for your floor as well as the installation system, the type of installation and the area of application.
 More information can be found on our website www.tilo.com.